malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 1) Get solver into a place where it can determine in one shot if system is solvable or not (hopefully in correct implementation, disjoint bounds will be the indicator of an unsolvable system)
 2) Truthtable attribute of QuantumCircuit class gets too massive for even moderately sized circuits
-	- Find out how gate operations and truthtable reduction affect output column without the crutch of the truthtable
+	- Find out how to do gate operations and truthtable reduction affect output column without the crutch of the gray code
 		- Investigate how fourier transform of output column changes under gate operations
 	- Perform truthtable reduction before gate operations.
 As currently implemented, gate operations are very costly
 3) Write script in execute() that creates dwave script with the encoding that was found